Hank Aaron, baseball's one-time home run king, dies at 86

 Aaron was shadowed constantly by bodyguards and forced to distance himself from teammates.
 He kept all those hateful letters, a bitter reminder of the abuse he endured and never forgot.

-After retiring in 1976, Aaron became a revered, almost mythical figure, even though he never pursued the spotlight.
-He was thrilled when the U.S. elected its first African-American president, Barack Obama, in 2008.
-Former President Bill Clinton credited Aaron with helping carve a path of racial tolerance that made Obama’s victory possible.

-“We’re a different country now,” Clinton said at a 75th birthday celebration for Aaron.
-“You’ve given us far more than we’ll ever give you.”

-Aaron spent 21 of his 23 seasons with the Braves, first in Milwaukee, then in Atlanta after the franchise moved to the Deep South in 1966.
-He finished his career back in Milwaukee, traded to the Brewers after the 1974 season when he refused to take a front-office job that would have required a big pay cut.
+Aaron spent 21 of his 23 seasons with the Braves — first in Milwaukee, then in Atlanta after the franchise moved to the South in 1966.
+He finished his career in Milwaukee, traded to the Brewers after the 1974 season when he refused to take a front-office job that would have required a big pay cut.

 While knocking the ball over the fence became his signature accomplishment, the Hammer was hardly a one-dimensional star.
 In fact, he never hit more than 47 homers in a season (though he did have eight years with at least 40 dingers).

-Aaron also was a gifted outfielder with a powerful arm, something often overlooked because of a smooth, effortless stride that his critics — with undoubtedly racist overtones — mistook for nonchalance.
+Aaron also was a gifted outfielder with a powerful arm, something often overlooked because of a smooth, effortless stride that his critics mistook for nonchalance.
 He was a three-time Gold Glove winner.

-Then there was his work on the base paths.
-Aaron posted seven seasons with more than 20 stolen bases, including a career-best of 31 in 1963 when became only the third member of the 30-30 club — players who have totaled at least 30 homers and 30 steals in a season.
+In addition, Aaron posted nine straight seasons with double-figure stolen bases, including a career-best of 31 in 1963 when he joined Ken Williams and Willie Mays as only the third member of the 30-30 club — players who have totaled at least 30 homers and 30 steals in a season.

 Six-feet tall and listed at 180 pounds during the prime of his career, Aaron was hardly an imposing player physically.
-But he was blessed with powerful wrists that made him one of the game’s most feared hitters.
+But he was blessed with powerful wrists that made him one of baseball’s most feared hitters.

-Hall of Famer Mike Schmidt described Aaron as “an unassuming, easygoing man, a quiet superstar, that a ’70s player like me emulated.”

-“He was one of my heroes as a kid, and will always be an icon of the baby boomer generation,” Schmidt said.
-“In fact, if you weigh all the elements involved and compare the game fairly, his career will never be topped.”

-Aaron hit 733 homers with the Braves, the last in his final plate appearance with the team, a liner down the left field line off Cincinnati’s Rawley Eastwick on Oct.
+Aaron hit 733 homers with the Braves, the last in his final plate appearance with the team on Oct.
 2, 1974.
-Exactly one month later, he was dealt to the Brewers for outfielder Dave May and minor league pitcher Roger Alexander.
+Exactly one month later, he was traded to the Milwaukee Brewers.

-The Braves made it clear they no longer wanted Aaron, then 40, returning for another season on the field.
-They offered him a front office job for $50,000 a year, about $150,000 less than his playing salary.

-“Titles?” he said at the time.
-“Can you spend titles at the grocery store?
-Executive vice president, assistant to the executive vice president, what does it mean if it doesn’t pay good money?
-I might become a janitor for big money.”

-Aaron became a designated hitter with the Brewers, but hardly closed his career with a flourish.
-He managed just 22 homers over his last two seasons, going out with a .229 average in 1976.
+Aaron became a designated hitter with the Brewers, but managed just 22 homers over his last two seasons.
+He retired after hitting .229 in 1976.

 “I feel like that home run I hit is just part of what my story is all about,” Aaron said.